TimSayers/dump1090/README.md

     rtl_sdr -f 1090000000 -s 2000000 -g 50 output.bin

-In the example `rtl_sdr` a gain of 50 is used, simply you should use the highest gain availabe for your tuner.
+In the example `rtl_sdr` a gain of 50 is used, simply you should use the highest gain available for your tuner.
 This is not needed when calling Dump1090 itself as it is able to select the highest gain supported automatically.

 It is possible to feed the program with data via standard input using